-Protein is something we should eat because our body doesn’t store it the way it stores like fats and carbs.
+Protein is something we should eat because our body doesn’t store it the way it stores fats and carbs.
 Protein is an essential nutrient for the building, maintenance, repair, and prolongation of almost all the cells and tissues in our body, including skin, bones, cartilage, muscles, blood, hair, nails, and organs.
 Protein also gives us energy and helps keep our immune system strong.
 Basically, if we want to live longer, we should eat enough protein regularly.

 The recent facts on protein for human by Food Revolution Network mentioned that: